rails/rails/guides/source/getting_started.md

 This route tells Rails to look for GET requests to the `/products` path.
 In this example, we specified `"products#index"` for where to route the request.

 When Rails sees a request that matches, it will send the request to the `ProductsController` and the `index` action inside of that controller.
-This is how Rails will the request and return a response to the browser.
+This is how Rails will process the request and return a response to the browser.

 You'll notice that we don't need to specify the protocol, domain, or query params in our routes.
 That's basically because the protocol and domain make sure the request reaches your server.
 From there, Rails picks up the request and knows which path to use for responding to the request based on what routes are defined.
 The query params are like options that Rails can use to apply to the request, so they are typically used in the controller for filtering the data.